 - All about Timing Gates

-- measure running speed using a Foot Pod or GPS
+- Measure running speed using a Foot Pod or GPS or Radar

 - Sprint Test Results